ellisp/ellisp.github.io/_posts/2015-12-12-exports-gdp.md

 Just to visualise what this model is doing, imagine the connected scatter plot of the differenced logarithms of each variable, as shown earlier.
 We're drawing a diagonal line of best fit on each facet, with the  slope and  intercept of each line allowed to different for each country.
 The average slope is the average impact of changes in exports as a percent of GDP on GDP growth.
 Now add to this the complication of the other variables - the first year data starts (basically just a nuisance variable we want to control for); each countrys' absolute level of exports as a percentage of GDP when its data started; the lagged value of exports (which is actually the number of most interest); and year, for which we're trying to control for any linear trend.

-The "correlation = corAR1(...)" part is important, as it means that when we come to conduct inference (t statistics, p values and confidence intervals) the model takes into account that each observation in a particular country is related to the previous year's - they aren't as valuable as independent and identically distributed data from a simple random sample.
+The `correlation = corAR1(...)` part is important, as it means that when we come to conduct inference (t statistics, p values and confidence intervals) the model takes into account that each observation in a particular country is related to the previous year's - they aren't as valuable as independent and identically distributed data from a simple random sample.
 Failing to include this factor would mean that inference was biased in the direction of concluding results are significant that are in fact due to chance.

 And here are the results.
 Bear in mind that:

 * the response variable is change in the logarithm of GDP;
-* exports_g is change in the logarithm of exports as a percentage of GDP;
+* `exports_g` is change in the logarithm of exports as a percentage of GDP;
-* exports_lag is the lagged value of exports_g;
+* `exports_lag` is the lagged value of `exports_g`;
-* exports_starter is the logarithm of the starting value of exports as a percentage of GDP;
+* `exports_starter` is the logarithm of the starting value of exports as a percentage of GDP;
-* year is year, and we are testing for a linear trend in growth of GDP
+* `year` is year, and we are testing for a linear trend in growth of GDP

 {% highlight R lineanchors %}
 > round(tail(summary(model4)$tTable, 4), 3)